Holy-Hack-2025/Team-20-Ctrl-Alt-Elite-OMP/README.md

 # Holy Hack - repo team Ctrl-Alt-Elite

-Welcome to your personal **Holy Hack** GitHub repository!
+Welcome to your personal Holy Hack GitHub repository!
 This serves as a central hub for submitting your code to be reviewed during the judging sessions.
+You should modify this README file to better explain your project to the judges, making it easier for them to understand your work.

 ## 🚀 Getting Started